JetBrains/Qodana/Docker/README.md

 *To run analysis locally*
 1) Pull the image from Docker Hub Registry:
    ```
-   docker pull jetbrains/qodana:2020.3-eap
+   docker pull jetbrains/qodana
    ```
 2) Run the following command:
    ```
-   docker run -v <project-folder>/:/data/project/ \
+   docker run -v <source-folder>/:/data/project/ \
               -v <output-folder>/:/data/results/ \
               -p 8080:8080 \
-   jetbrains/qodana:2020.3-eap --show-report
+   jetbrains/qodana --show-report
    ```
-   Note that `project-folder` and `output-folder` are the full local paths on your machines to the project source code folder and the analysis results folder accordingly.
+   Note that `source-folder` and `output-folder` are the full local paths on your machines to the project source code folder and the analysis results folder accordingly.

    This command will run the analysis on your source code and start the web server to give you a convenient way to